ArmAlam/docker-and-k8/K8S_README.md

 - **KUBE CONTROLLER MANAGER** -- Watches and controls worker nodes.
 Reponsilbe for ensuring correct number of pods up and running.

 - **Services** -- A logical set (groups) of PODS with a unique, Pod and container independent IP address.

+- **KUBECTL** -- A tool for sending instructions to the cluster (e.g create a a new deployment, change deployment etc).
+Can send instructions to the master node.